Symplectic resolutions for multiplicative quiver varieties and character varieties for punctured surfaces: Punctured character varieties as multiplicative quiver varieties

 This induces a $\GL(\alpha)$-equivariant isomorphism of affine algebraic varieties,

 defined as the collections of representations with $V_i = \C^{\alpha_i}$ for all $i$. \end{lem} \begin{proof} The first statement is precisely \cite[Proposition 2]{cb-monod}.
 For the second, both $\mr{Rep}_\sigma(\pi(\Gamma),\alpha)$ and $\mr{Rep}(\Lambda^q([\Gamma])', \alpha)$ are acted upon by the group $\GL(\alpha)$ and the above equivalence of categories implies that there is a $\GL(\alpha)$-equivariant bijection as desired.
-Moreover, $\mr{Rep}_\sigma(\pi(\Gamma),\alpha)$ and $\mr{Rep}(\Lambda^q([\Gamma]', \alpha)$ are easily seen to be affine algebraic varieties, defined as tuples of matrices satisfying certain polynomial relations, with certain polynomials inverted.
-To see that the above map is a $\GL(\alpha)$-equivariant algebra isomorphism, observe that the proof of \cite[Proposition 2]{cb-monod} uses explicit invertible polynomial formulae.
-Therefore, the map descends to an isomorphism between the affine quotients for the action of $\GL(\alpha).$ \end{proof}
+Moreover, $\mr{Rep}_\sigma(\pi(\Gamma),\alpha)$ and $\mr{Rep}(\Lambda^q([\Gamma]', \alpha))$ are easily seen to be affine algebraic varieties, defined as tuples of matrices satisfying certain polynomial relations, with certain polynomials inverted.
+To see that the above map is a $\GL(\alpha)$-equivariant algebra isomorphism, observe that the proof of \cite[Proposition 2]{cb-monod} uses explicit invertible polynomial formulae. \end{proof}

 In order to explain how the above equivalence of categories implies the correspondence between character varieties and preprojective algebras, we shall explain how it is possible to encode the datum of a number of conjugacy classes into a star-shaped quiver.
 We follow \cite[\S 8]{cb-shaw} and \cite[\S 2]{cb-indec}: fix $k$ conjugacy classes $\mc{C}_1,\dots, \mc{C}_k$ in $GL_n(\C)$, for $k\geq 1$.
 We can encode the datum of such conjugacy classes in a combinatorial object as follows: take $A_i\in \mathcal{C}_i$ and let $w_i\geq 1$ be the degree of its minimal polynomial, for $i=1, \dots, k$; choose elements $\xi_{ij}\in \C^\times$, $1\leq i\leq k, 1\leq j\leq w_i$, such that